Mohamed Bin Mubarak Al-Khulaifi

-Mohamed Bin Mubarak Al-Khulaifi (born 1946) is a Qatari diplomat and the former chairman of Consultative Assembly of Qatar.
+Dr. Mohamed bin Mubarak Al-Khulaifi (born 1946) is a Qatari diplomat, lawyer, peace negotiator, and the former chairman of Consultative Assembly of Qatar.

 Al-Khulaifi served as the ambassador to Kuwait 1972-1981, and ambassador at the ministry of foreign affairs 1981-1991.
 In 1990, he was appointed to the consultative assembly, and elected as the chairman in 1995.
-He served until 2017.
+He served until 2017, when he was a lawyer at the Qatari Court of Cassation.